-Why Religious People Should Be Concerned About Keeping The Birth Control Mandate
+Religious People Should Be Worried About The Birth Control Mandate

 One of the great hallmarks of the Affordable Care Act was the mandate that insurance plans are required make contraception affordable or free to patients.
 The Supreme Court later gave certain employers the right to refuse birth control based on religious objections, and now, a leaked Trump regulation would doom birth control access for even more people seeking it.
 While some religious individuals might applaud the decision, the government interference in family planning should concern them.